onesmallskipforman/bootstrap/README.md

 # Skipper's Boostrapping Scripts

-A Set of Scripts for Configurin OSX
+A Set of Scripts for Configuring OSX

 ## Config Files